 As you embark on this journey, the first fork in the road is likely to be the decision of whether to start a local chapter of an already established club or whether to create an unaffiliated organization from scratch.

 If inspiration strikes and your greatest desire is to create a club from thin air—go for it!
-Perhaps a trip to visit an impoverished area sparked an idea for a highly-targeted charitable organization or you have recently become infatuated with an obscure sport and wish to start a intramural club (Jai alai, anyone?).
+Perhaps a trip to visit an impoverished area sparked an idea for a highly-targeted charitable organization.
+Or maybe you became infatuated with an obscure sport and wish to start an intramural club (Jai alai, anyone?).

 Rest assured, however, that there is nothing wrong with starting a local chapter of a nationally recognized club.
 In fact, there are great advantages to doing so.
 Activities that are part of larger organizations that are already well established provide opportunities to earn awards/distinctions that help applicants set themselves apart.